boiarchuk-m/Diamonds-price-prediction/README.md

 - `train.py` a python script to train a model
 - `model=13.bin` binary file with trained model and features encoders
 - `diamonds_dataset.csv` dataset
-- `Pipfile` and `Pipfile.lock` files with dependencies for environment
+- `Pipfile` and `Pipfile.lock` files with dependencies for the environment
 - `predict.py` a python script to create a web service based on the model
-- `request.py` a python script to send a request to the service and check it's work
+- `request.py` a python script to send a request to the service and check its work
 - `Dockerfile` a script to generate docker container
 - `request_cloud.py` a python script to send a request to the cloud service
-- `request_streamlit.py` a python file with frontend part to make requests
+- `request_streamlit.py` a python file with a frontend part to make requests
 - `requirements.txt` requirements for `request_streamlit.py` file

 ## How to install dependencies